quizzical-spade/raspberry-craft/README.md

 # raspberry-craft
 A guide and starting files for running a Minecraft server on a Raspberry Pi 5 using [Purpur](https://purpurmc.org/docs/purpur/), [`GNU Screen`](https://www.gnu.org/software/screen/)* and some scripts.
 At the end of this guide, you should have a Raspberry Pi that will launch a GNU Screen session on reboot.
 That Screen session will display the server output, current RAM/CPU usage and a blank terminal.
 You will then be able to remotely access the Screen session using SSH from any other computer on the network.

+Throughout this guide, all command line commands will be formatted like `this`.
+All keystrokes will be formatted like `<this>`.
+Anything optional will surrounded in [ ], like `[so]`.
+Anything that should be replaced with your own values will be shown like `<this>`.

 \* Technically it's just called Screen, but trying to Google for that is one of Dante's Circles.
 ## Required materials
-* Raspberry Pi 5 (other models may work, but RAM may be a limiting factor).
+* Raspberry Pi 5* (other models may work, but RAM may be a limiting factor).
 I purchased the [Complete Kit from Vilros for $150](https://vilros.com/products/raspberry-pi-5?variant=40082990399582).
   * Additional hardware for the Pim including:
     * Power supply
     * Case with active cooling